jangleboom/RTKBaseManager/README.md

 The mklittlefs file in the root dir you have to [get](https://github.com/earlephilhower/mklittlefs/releases) for for your OS.
 Or if you have Arduino IDE installed, you can borrow it from there.
 On macOS: `~/Library/Arduino15/packages/esp32/tools/mklittlefs/3.0.0-gnu12-dc7f933/mklittlefs`.
 This project was created on macOS (silicon).

-If you run in trouble creating a LittleFS file system take a look [here]().